material-components/material-components-web/docs/migrating-from-mdl.md

 #### Using the component class in an ES5 bundle

-Each MDC-Web component ships with an ES5 transpiled [UMD](https://github.com/umdjs/umd) bundle, with component classes placed into a package-specific property inside of the `mdc` namespace.
+Each MDC Web component ships with an ES5 transpiled [UMD](https://github.com/umdjs/umd) bundle, with component classes placed into a package-specific property inside of the `mdc` namespace.
 In order to easily access it in your code, you can do:

 ```js
 const MDCTextField = mdc.textField.MDCTextField;